Love your gut

 Trained to treat the whole person and address the root causes of symptoms, Naturopath’s excel at treating GI conditions.

 Known as “the second brain” of the body, the lining of your GI system houses hundreds of millions of nerve cells that manage the digestive process from swallowing to nutrient absorption to effective elimination.
 Cells in the gut lining also produce 95 percent of the serotonin in our bodies.

 The GI system acts as a communication centre to the brain.
-When we’re stressed, scared, or nervous, our brain notifies our gut, and we may experience abdominal symptoms.
+When we’re stressed, scared, or nervous, our brain notifies our gut, via the vagal nerve mainly, and we may experience abdominal symptoms.

 Additionally, the gut lining houses more immune cells than the rest of the body, defending us against viruses and bacteria.

 The health of this complex and essential body system relies on a combination of whole-body variables, including nutrient absorption, bacteria or microbiota (the body’s natural microorganisms) balance, enzyme function, tissue health, and elimination of waste.
 The ultimate goal is to have a poo you are proud of.
 On the Bristol Stool chart you should be a number 4, with minimal bloating, wind and a bowel movement that leaves you feeling light as a feather.
 This means that you are functioning optimally.

 Naturopaths assess whether the GI system is performing at a level of optimal function, essential function, or dysfunction.
 We can run comprehensive tests to help evaluate what is happening for a person’s digestive system and general health: